 - 3.1 This Strategic Risk Framework sets out the OPCC's and Gwent Police's joint approach to strategic risk management and outlines the supporting governance framework. - 3.2 Strategic risks are those risks that will impact on the Organisation as a whole.
-They therefore require higher levels of management action and monitoring due to their potential impact.
-This Framework will be underpinned by a Joint Risk Management Policy and the Joint Strategic Risk Register (Risk Register) which holds the details of the contingencies put into place to manage each risk.
+Therefore, they require higher levels of management action and monitoring due to their potential impact.